This is a sample use case for creating a workflow and covers most aspects of the procedure.

 After authentication, a function can be provided.
 For this sample procedure, locales from a Strings project will be listed.

-From the list locales.
+From the tab on the window, search for list locales.

 -